 Tel Aviv Notes is the Moshe Dayan Center's bi-monthly analytical update on current affairs and regional developments in the Middle East.
 It has a regular distribution schedule on the 10th and 26th of each month.
 On occasion, as events in the region become breaking news, research fellows provide special editions of Tel Aviv Notes to keep our subscribers updated as events unfold.
 Currently, we have archived issues dating back to 2011.
 If you are looking for an older article, please contact us and we will be glad to assist.

 Tel Aviv Notes - Contemporary Middle East Analysis

-MDC Researcher Dr. Ronen Zeidel discusses ISIS's presence in the Sunni regions of Iraq.
+MDC Researcher Dr. Ronen Zeidel discusses the new Iraqi government.

 MDC Senior Researcher Professor Ofra Bengio discusses the effect of the Islamic State on cementing a Kurdish state.

 Ph.D Candidate Idan Barir analyzes the unique and precarious position of the Yezidi community in Northern Iraq, in the wake of the ISIS offensive there.